indiesoftby/defold-liveupdate-reszip/README.md

 Defold has the [Live Update](https://defold.com/manuals/live-update/) feature that we can use to implement these ideas, and the project aims to demonstrate the usage of it.
 The project contains:

 - The Lua `liveupdate_reszip.reszip` module that downloads (with progress!) and mounts the missing resources.
-- The Bash script (`example_build_script.sh`) shows you how to automatically build your game for the web and move the `resources.zip` file to the build result folder.
+- The Bash script (`example_build_script.sh`) shows how to build the web version and put the resource archive into the bundle automatically.

 Check out the online demos:
 1. [**Demo 1**](https://indiesoftby.github.io/defold-liveupdate-reszip/bundle-1/index.html) - this project. **Tap anywhere to load level 2.**
 2. [**Demo 2**](https://indiesoftby.github.io/defold-liveupdate-reszip/bundle-2/index.html) - the same but with an alternative `resources.zip` file to test that it can handle upgrade of the game.
-3. [**Demo 3**](https://indiesoftby.github.io/defold-liveupdate-reszip/old-version/index.html) - same thing, but using the old LiveUpdate API.
-To test how Defold will handle this if we next open demo 1 or 2..
+3. [**Demo 3**](https://indiesoftby.github.io/defold-liveupdate-reszip/old-version/index.html) - built with Defold 1.6.2 and the old LiveUpdate API.
+Use it before demo 1 or 2 to test upgrading an existing browser installation.

 ## Current Status